Update 9/15: We’ve just released a brand new workflow management offering featuring a visual workflow designer! Learn more and try it out today!

 Communication is another difficulty faced by interdisciplinary squads.
 Sure, it’s easy to get updates across when the whole squad is sitting in the same room.
 But squads usually have multiple projects going on.
 Every single contributor is juggling tasks, update requests, and feedback from across the company.
 Requests from the squad can quickly get lost in this clutter, meaning people are working with outdated information.
 Working around this means setting up regular meetings, sending messages and emails constantly, and the occasional walk over to someone’s desk.

 Where Unito comes in

 Unito eliminates the tool discussion.
 Tasks, comments, attachments, and more are synced across the top work management tools on the market, so everyone can work from the tool they need and still contribute equally.
 Work management tools are designed with biases and focus on certain features; they aren’t necessarily interchangeable.
-Instead of spending their first few meetings debating which tool is best for the job, squads can set up syncs that reflect the workflow they need to get the job done.
+Instead of spending their first few meetings debating which tool is best for the job, squads can set up workflows that covers what they need to get the job done.
 What might have once been a disparate collection of tools becomes a cohesive, collaborative environment.